Attosecond gamma-ray flashes and electron-positron pairs in dyadic laser interaction with micro-wire: Attosecond Gamma-Flash and Dense Pairs

 The figure demonstrates a collimated \textgamma-ray flash with a slightly elliptical profile.
 For notation, we assume an ellipse of major and minor axis corresponding to full-angle divergence defined as $(a,b)$; the major axis coincides with the LP laser electric field oscillation direction.
 Here, $(a,b) \approx (1.95 \degree, 1.45 \degree)$ for the cumulative \textgamma-photon signal, dominated by the relatively low ($< 0.25 \kern0.2em \mathrm{GeV}$) energy \textgamma-photons.
 The \textgamma-photon spatial distribution becomes more narrow for $0.5-0.75 \kern0.2em \mathrm{GeV}$, obtaining $(a,b) \approx (1.25 \degree, 1 \degree)$.
 For the $\mathrm{f/20}$-LP + $\mathrm{f/4}$-RP laser case, the \textgamma-photon divergence increases to $\sim 4 \degree$, with an asymmetric distribution.

 For applications, one needs to know not only how intense the \textgamma-ray flash is in a specific solid angle, but also information for the \textgamma-photon energy.
 The aforementioned information are obtained through brilliance, as shown in Fig. \ref{fig:fig5}(a) for the $\mathrm{f/4}$-RP laser case and for various $a_0$ cases of the LP laser.
 The highest brilliance is achieved by a relatively weakly focused laser to a $20 \kern0.2em \mathrm{\upmu m}$ diameter spot.
 The brilliance does not follow the typical exponentially decaying pattern which peaks for lower \textgamma-photon energies \cite{2016_ZhuXL, 2018_ZhuXL, 2018_WangWM, 2020_ZhuXL, 2022_HadjisolomouP_b}, rather the peak distribution is at $\sim 50 \kern0.2em \mathrm{MeV}$.
 This peak value conveniently matches photonuclear reactions \cite{2022_SunXY, 2022_DeievOS}, which require tens of MeV energies.
-Our \textgamma-photon source provides an extremely bright source in the multi-MeV range, reaching $\sim 9 \times 10^{25} \kern0.2em \mathrm{ s^{-1} mm^{-2} \kern0.2em per \kern0.2em 0.1\% \kern0.2em BW }$.
+Our \textgamma-photon source provides an extremely bright source in the multi-MeV range, reaching $\sim 9 \times 10^{25} \kern0.2em \mathrm{ s^{-1} mm^{-2} \kern0.2em per \kern0.2em 0.1\% \kern0.2em BW }$, corresponding to a total number of \textgamma-photons (with energy above $1 \kern0.2em \mathrm{MeV}$) of $\sim 9.6 \times 10^{11}$.
 In Fig. \ref{fig:fig5}(b) we compare our \textgamma-photon source with other schemes (see \cite{2019_JahnO} and references therein), namely synchrotron, surface high-order harmonic generation (SHHG) and x-ray free electron lasers (XFELs).
 The proposed scheme generates high brilliance \textgamma-photon pulses at energies which cannot be achieved by the aforementioned schemes.

 Temporal analysis of the \textgamma-ray flash for the peak brilliance case is shown in Fig. \ref{fig:fig5}(c).
 The \textgamma-photons are emitted in a series of attosecond pulses, with a period matching the laser frequency.
 The inlet figure zooms in the more intense of those pulses, having a duration of $\sim 90 \kern0.2em \mathrm{as}$ at FWHM.
 Since the envelope of the \textgamma-photon emission profile is $\sim 13 \kern0.2em \mathrm{fs}$ at FWHM, the cumulative \textgamma-photon emission time is approximately $\sim 1 \kern0.2em \mathrm{fs}$, as used above in $I_\Omega$ calculation.
 This is verified by Fig. \ref{fig:fig5}(c) where the interval time is used, giving a similar value for the peak $I_\Omega$ compared to Fig. \ref{fig:fig3}(a).